Inova Health System

-Inova Health System (stylized INOVA) is a not-for-profit health organization based in Falls Church, Virginia, near Washington, D.C.
+Inova Health System is a not-for-profit health organization based in Falls Church, Virginia, United States, near Washington, D.C.
 The system is a network of hospitals, outpatient services, assisted living and long-term care facilities, and healthcare centers in the Northern Virginia market.

 The system's hospitals provide much of the healthcare needs for citizens in Northern Virginia, including the cities of Alexandria, Fairfax and Falls Church and Fairfax County and Loudoun County.
 The flagship hospital, Inova Fairfax Hospital, has been recognized as one of the best hospitals in the nation by HealthGrades and U.S. News & World Report.

 History

-In the early 1950s, residents of Fairfax County, Virginia perceived a need for a community hospital, as county residents were forced to travel to Arlington, Alexandria, or Washington D.C., to obtain hospital services and care.
+In the early 1950s, residents of Fairfax County, Virginia, perceived a need for a community hospital, as they were forced to travel to Arlington, Alexandria, or Washington, D.C., to obtain hospital services and care.
 The Fairfax County Hospital Commission incorporated the Fairfax Hospital Association (FHA) in February 1956.

 Five months after Franklin P. Iams took on the role of administrator in July 1958, construction of the $6 million Fairfax Hospital began in November, and the hospital opened in February 1961.
 In 1976, the association took over the lease of Commonwealth Doctors Hospital in the City of Fairfax and opened Mount Vernon Hospital in the southeastern portion of the county.
 The following year, the association opened an emergency care center, ACCESS (Ambulatory Care Center- Emergency Services System) in Reston.

 Following the retirement of Franklin P. Iams, J. Knox Singleton became president of the Fairfax Hospital Association in 1984.
 The association took the Jefferson Memorial Hospital in Alexandria in August 1985, and opened the $27 million Fair Oaks Hospital in June 1987, replacing Commonwealth Doctors Hospital, which was converted into a long-term care center.

 The Fairfax Hospital Association began operating under the Inova name in 1987, but did not formally take on the Inova name until 1991, when its successor corporation Fairfax Hospital System became Inova Hospitals.

 In March 1988, Inova opened the Cameron Glen Care Center nursing home in Reston; and merged with the nearly 125-year-old Alexandria Hospital in July 1996.
 Inova opened the Inova HealthPlex, an ambulatory care center, in the Franconia/Springfield area in April 2001.

 In 2003, Inova laid off 113 of its 14,000 employees and considered moving Inova Mount Vernon Hospital in an attempt to cut costs.

 In October 2004, the system merged with Loudoun Healthcare, adding the Loudoun Hospital Center to its portfolio.

 Mark S. Stauder became the chief operating officer of Inova Health Systems in September 2006.

-Inova in June 2008 dropped its plans to merge with Prince William Health System, which ran the Prince William Hospital, following a legal challenge by the Federal Trade Commission.
-Prince William Health System instead merged with North Carolina-based Novant Health the following year.
+In June 2008, Inova dropped its plans to merge with Prince William Health System, which ran the Prince William Hospital, following a legal challenge by the Federal Trade Commission.
+Prince William Health System instead merged with North Carolina–based Novant Health the following year.